lagotto/lagotto/docs/installation.md

 cd /var/www/lagotto/current
 ```

 This uses the private SSH key provided by you in the `Vagrantfile` (the default insecure key for local installations using Virtualbox is `~/.vagrant.d/insecure_private_key`).
 The `vagrant` user has sudo privileges.
 The MySQL password is stored as `DB_PASSWORD` in the `.env` file.
 The database servers can be reached from the virtual machine or via port forwarding.
-Vagrant syncs the folder on the host containing the checked out Lagotto git repo with the folder `/var/www/lagotto/current` on the guest.
+Vagrant syncs the folder on the host containing the checked out Lagotto git repo with the folder `/var/www/lagotto` on the guest.

+The databases `MySQL` and `Redis` are not installed with the Chef cookbooks, as they typically contain persistent data that should not stored in a temporary virual machine.

 ## Manual installation
 These instructions assume a fresh installation of Ubuntu 14.04 and a user with sudo privileges.
 Installation on other Unix/Linux platforms should be similar, and Lagotto runs on several production systems with RHEL and CentOS.

-#### Add PPAs/repositories to install more recent versions of Ruby and CouchDB, and Nginx/Passenger
+#### Add PPAs/repositories to install more recent versions of Ruby and Nginx/Passenger
 We only need one Ruby version and manage gems with bundler, so there is no need to install `rvm` or `rbenv`.
-We optionally want to install the latest CouchDB version from the official PPA (needed for the twitter_search, pmc and f1000 sources), and we want to install Nginx precompiled with Passenger.
+And we want to install Nginx precompiled with Passenger.

 ```sh
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 561F9B9CAC40B2F7